We both stand behind his office door in silence, waiting for him to let us in.

 He declares that he won’t tolerate any form of racism at work because he is from a Commonwealth country.

 “Who said that?
-My employees would never do racist remarks such as this because they know they will get fired.
+My employees would never do racist remarks such as this because they know they’ll get fired.
 Tell me the name”.

 “Tell me the name!”

 “I will never tell you the name.
 It’s not my job to tell you the name.
-I will never accuse people.
-Even if they already did accuse me.
 I am not a backstabber“.

 “I already fired an intern, you know that?”